-In order to enroll your dependents, you must provide any requested information about them to UNITE HERE HEALTH.
+In order to enroll your dependents, you must provide any requested information about them to UNITE HERE HEALTH within the time frames established by the Fund.

 You must also show that each dependent you enroll meets the Fund's definition of a dependent.
 You must provide at least one of the following for each of your dependents: